noalorette/petprep/README.rst

 state-of-the-art interface that is robust to variations in scan acquisition protocols and that requires minimal user input, while providing easily interpretable and comprehensive error and output reporting.
-It performs basic processing steps (coregistration, normalization, unwarping, noise component extraction, segmentation, skull-stripping, etc.) providing outputs that can be easily submitted to a variety of group level analyses, including PET imaging studies, graph theory measures, and surface or volume-based statistics.
+It performs comprehensive processing steps—such as motion correction, segmentation, registration, partial volume correction, and extraction of time activity curves for pharmacokinetic modelling—providing outputs that can be easily submitted to a variety of group level analyses, including PET imaging studies, graph theory measures, and surface or volume-based statistics.

 .. note::